 We account for a securitization as a sale when we have relinquished control over the transferred financial assets.
-Prior to securitization, we account for assets pending transfer at fair value and therefore do not typically recognize significant gains or losses upon the transfer of assets.
-As of December 2019, total assets held with the intent to securitize were \$10.07 billion.
+Prior to securitization, we generally account for assets pending transfer at fair value and therefore do not typically recognize significant gains or losses upon the transfer of assets.
+As of March 2021, total assets held with the intent to securitize were \$7.59 billion.

 The table below provides the principal amount of positions that we held in our banking book that have been securitized in the current year, whether or not we have retained a position.
-There has been no material new activity in relation to our synthetic securitization hedge transactions for the year ended December 2019.
+There has been no material new activity in relation to our synthetic securitization hedge transactions for the three months ended March 2021.